collapsed-stacks/startups/questions/1131/how-to-start-a-service.md

 - tagged: `tech-company`, `customer-development`, `service`
 - score: 3

-<p>I've been developing some pen testing software on and off for almost a year now as I have time.
-My question is, once I've finished building a basic model, how do I find people to offer my services?</p>
+I've been developing some pen testing software on and off for almost a year now as I have time.
+My question is, once I've finished building a basic model, how do I find people to offer my services?

-<p>To be clear, I would essentially show them potential security breaches in their web site, and offer to help them fix it.
+To be clear, I would essentially show them potential security breaches in their web site, and offer to help them fix it.
 I have already looked extensively into legal issues, and have multiple levels of tests.
-The initial test is simple, and can be done legally, then I would show them results, and offer to do some deeper testing, and help them to overcome the potential security breaches. </p>
+The initial test is simple, and can be done legally, then I would show them results, and offer to do some deeper testing, and help them to overcome the potential security breaches.

-<p>I pretty much have the technical side down, I just need to know where to start.
+I pretty much have the technical side down, I just need to know where to start.
 I thought about doing this test on various sites, and emailing the owners, but I feel like they would see that as spam.
-Any ideas on how to appear professional while soliciting a service?</p>
+Any ideas on how to appear professional while soliciting a service?

 ## Answer 1137